micromata/awesome-css-learning/readme.md

 ## Fundamental concepts

-- [Secificity and inheritance](https://www.smashingmagazine.com/2010/04/css-specificity-and-inheritance/) - Understanding specificity, inheritance and is important to master CSS.
+- [Specificity and inheritance](https://www.smashingmagazine.com/2010/04/css-specificity-and-inheritance/) - Understanding specificity and inheritance is important to master CSS.
 This article will help.
+- [CSS Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model) - An article explaining the foundation of layout on the web.
+  - Also have a look at the detailed information about the [box-sizing](https://css-tricks.com/box-sizing/) property.

 ## CSS units